fqantonio/aqua/JOURNAL.md

 - [ ] Review text file business

 # Next 2026 task
-- [ ] Painte needed or why print in yellow?
+- [ ] Paint needed or why print in yellow?
 - [ ] Prepare the new designs;
 - [ ] Print with obliquo roller printer;
 - [ ] Solar powered?!